maoberlehner/markus-oberlehner-net/content/blog/automated-acceptance-testing-with-cypress-and-vue-network-stubs-and-timers.md

 ### Acceptance testing

-Acceptance testing on the other hand, focuses only on one part of the system (in our case the client side app).
+Acceptance testing on the other hand, focuses only on one part of the system (in our case the client-side app).
 Similar to unit testing, we just assume that all other parts of the system, like the API and the database, work as expected.

 ### The bottom line